ivan-alles/robogym/README.md

-# robogym
+# Robogym

-Algorithms for robotics and computer vision.
+Robogym is a library of algorithms for robotics and computer vision.